 - Hold onto the handrail to prevent a slip or fall.
-Go directly to your seat and sit down. - Move away from the bus as soon as you exit. - Look to the rear of the bus for oncoming vehicles as you exit the bus. - Do not play in the loading/unloading zones. - Never go back to retrieve anything you may have dropped or left behind. - Never bend down near or under the bus. - ALWAYS STAY WHERE THE BUS DRIVER CAN SEE YOU THINK BEFORE YOU MOVE!!
+Go directly to your seat and sit down. - Move away from the bus as soon as you exit. - Look to the rear of the bus for oncoming vehicles as you exit the bus. - Students should always look at the driver and wait for the driver to signal you across the street. - Do not play in the loading/unloading zones. - Never go back to retrieve anything you may have dropped or left behind. - Never bend down near or under the bus. - ALWAYS STAY WHERE THE BUS DRIVER CAN SEE YOU THINK BEFORE YOU MOVE!!